Student Resume Template for Study, First Jobs and Programme Applications

 Do & Don’t - What Makes a Student Resume Easier to Trust

 Recruiters and admissions readers often decide quickly whether a student resume feels honest, relevant, and promising.
-The strongest ones connect education, projects, and early responsibility in a way that feels specific and believable.
+The strongest resumes connect education, projects, and early responsibility in a way that is specific and believable.

 What Weakens This Type of Resume Fast